 For presbyopes who need clear distance and near vision.

-Your next choice is lens treatment and colour.
+Your next choice is lens treatment and color.
 There are many benefits with modern lens treatments:

-- Anti-reflective treatment will enhance the quality of your vision
+- Anti-reflective treatments will enhance the quality of your vision

 - Scratch-resistance will increase the lifespan of your lenses

-- Treatment will make the lenses easier to clean and maintain
+- Treatments will make the lenses easier to clean and maintain

 - You will experience better wearing comfort